 1. Peel and finely chop the red onion.
-Halve the red pepper, scoop out the seeds and white pith, then finely dice the pepper.
-Warm a medium pan on a medium heat for 2 mins, then add ½ tbsp oil and the diced veg.
+Halve the red pepper, scoop out the seeds and white pith, then finely dice.
+Warm a medium pan over a medium heat, then add ½ tbsp oil and the diced veg.
 Season with a pinch of salt and fry, stirring often, for 5 mins till the veg have started to soften and pick up a little colour.

 2. While the veg fry, finely zest 1 lime.
 Finely chop the coriander stalks and set the leaves aside for later.
 Drain and rinse the black beans.

-3. Add the lime zest and coriander stalks to the veg with 2 tsp Cajun seasoning and a pinch of chilli powder (it’s hot, so use as much or as little as you prefer, or leave it out entirely).
+3. Add the lime zest and coriander stalks to the veg with 2 tsp fajita seasoning and a pinch of chilli powder (it’s spicy, so use as much or as little as you prefer, or leave it out entirely).
 Cook, stirring, for 1-2 mins.

 4. Stir the beans into the pan with 200ml water.
 Cover, bring to the boil, then take the lid off and lower the heat.
-Simmer for 15 mins, stirring, till the beans are soft and thickened.
+Simmer for 15 mins, stirring, till the beans are soft and have thickened a little.
 Taste and season with extra salt, if needed.

-7. Put 2 tortillas on your work surface.
-Spread 1 tbsp avocado over each.
+6. Put 2 tortillas on your work surface.
+Spread 1 tbsp avocado mix over each.
 Top with 2 tbsp black beans each.
 Gently press a second tortilla on top.
 These are your quesadillas.